donwatkins/PyStudents4Good/Wednesday.md

 ```
 1. Change the number of sides and run the program again.
 2. What happened?
 3. Change the background color to "blue".
+4. Change line 5 of the program to read:  sides = eval(input("Enter a number of sides between 2 and 6: "))
+5. Save it!
+Run it!
+6. What happened?

 ---